 “We typically think having liquid water on a planet as a way to start life, since life, as we know it on Earth, is composed mostly of water and requires it to live,” explains astrophysicist Natalie Hinkel Senior Research Scientist at the Southwest Research Institute in San Antonio and a Co-Investigator for the Nexus for Exoplanet System Science (NExSS) research network at Arizona State University.
 “However, a planet that is a water world, or one that doesn’t have any surface above the water, does not have the important geochemical or elemental cycles that are absolutely necessary for life.”

 The chemistry of life is an aquatic chemistry.
 We can get by on land only by carrying a huge amount of salt water around with us. –Peter Godfrey-Smith

 “I think it could be dangerous just thinking about everything in an Earth-mindset,” says Ramses Ramirez at the Tokyo Institute of Technology.
 “You might be missing out on other possibilities.”

 New research suggests that about 35% of all known exoplanets which are bigger than Earth should be water-rich.
-The newly-launched TESS mission will find many more of them, with the help of ground-based spectroscopic follow-up.
-The next generation space telescope, the James Webb Space Telescope, will hopefully characterize their atmospheres with important implications for the search of life in the Milky Way.
+The recently-launched TESS mission will find many more of them, with the help of ground-based spectroscopic follow-up.
+The next generation space telescope, the James Webb, will hopefully characterize their atmospheres with important implications for the search of life in the Milky Way.